himadree-shekhar/java-oca-808-prep/README.md

 - 'this' cannot be reassign to reference to a new object.
 - an instance variable is accessible through 'this'.
 - 'this' can also access static variables too.

+(fields and methods) Order:
+- In Java, we can declare fields and methods in any order inside the class.

+class & file:
+- In Java, the order in which classes appear in the file does not matter if both classes are in the same file.